berkaydemirtas/DP-chocolate/README.md

 **Important note: Please be aware of that your calculations in the solution, and the answers, may exceed 32 bits.**

-## Hint

-You need to find an efficient algorithm to pass the **one second** runtime constraint on large inputs.

-To find an efficient algorithm, you may consider using **dynamic programming**.
-You can start from a less efficient trivial algorithm, analyze it to find subproblems that the algorithm is recalculating, and try to store the answers to these subproblems to prevent recalculation.

-A large input will be given for you to test your code against time limit.

 ## Sample Input 1

 ```